-- Selection filter: With a minimum rating in the Sycomore AM country rating model.
+- An exclusion filter: Based on the United Nations Global Compact: Countries that are not signatories to the UN Global Compact are excluded from the investment universe.
+In addition, countries targeted by international financial sanctions are also excluded. - Selection filter: With a minimum rating in the Sycomore AM country rating model.
 The ESG rating model is based on 5 criteria: environment, governance, economic health, corruption and human rights, and social inclusion.
 A country is also automatically excluded if it has a score strictly below 1 for any given aspect.